kylegwilliam/byu-cs324/hw-sockets/README.md

    sent to ensure that all has been sent and write your loop termination test accordingly.

-In the top-left "remote" pane, start a netcat (`nc` command) server listening for incoming TCP connections on a port of your choosing:
+In the left "remote" pane, start a netcat (`nc` command) server listening for incoming TCP connections on a port of your choosing:

 ```bash